 There are many types of mold that all have varying effects on your house and on people’s health.
 There really is no such thing as “toxic ” or “black” mold.
 Those terms are used generically and are often used to scare people into expensive remediation.
 The truth is that different molds can have different effects on different people.
 But one thing holds true – it can physically damage a house by weakening the wood.

-Why is There Such a Difference in Mold Test Pricing From One Company to Another?
+Why is There Such a Difference in Mold Testing Prices From One Company to Another?

 While we can’t speak for other companies we can simply say that the varying pricing is simply a matter of marketing.
 Some companies do not charge for a visual inspection but charge a much greater price for each sample.
 Others charge a big inspection fee and slightly smaller per-sample charge.
 Our pricing is simply based on the additional time it takes to perform a visual assessment over and above the home inspection.
 We only recommend the minimum number of samples we think are required to get the results you need, as dictated by the Standards of Practice.

-If the inspector recommends additional sampling, the client will be consulted and will have the final say as to how many additional samples will be taken.
+Charges for additional samples will be billed at time of the inspection with client’s prior approval of the number of samples.
+The client will be consulted and will have the final say as to how many additional samples will be taken.
 Please see our pricing.